> Home >

 Despite widespread and overwhelming opposition, the MDEQ granted all three environmental permits to Kennecott.
 Likewise, the MDNR granted the surface land-use lease to Kennecott pending approval of all other permits, and has approved their mine reclamation plan.
 Kennecott has yet to receive their Underground Injection Control Permit from the USEPA.
 USEPA held a public meeting on October 22, 2008, so that the public could ask questions about the permit application.
 No hearing dates have been scheduled yet pending USEPA releasing their proposed decision.
 Per the USEPA website a draft decision on the Underground Injection Control permit is expected to be released in mid-January 2009.
 See also this Marquette Mining Journal article of December 6, 2008.

 On December 19, 2008, Kennecott applied to MDEQ for another Part 632 permit to re-use the Humboldt Mill as a rock-refining site.
 Basketball-sized rocks would be trucked from the mine on the Yellow Dog Plains, and crushed to sand.
 The Marquette Mining Journal reports that "Water will then be added and the slurry will undergo a process to separate copper and nickel, which will be dried and shipped by rail car to existing processing facilities in Ontario.
 Tailings from the operation will be dumped in the existing tailings pond at the mill."
 The Part 632 permit documents state that water will be released from the tailings pond, with tailings left behind in the pond.
+The Sierra Club has begun review of Kennecott's newest Part 632 permit application.
+The MDEQ expects their review to take several months.
+Kennecott's Humboldt permit materials describe several other required permits, the list is in the permit application volume 1 pages 3 and 4.
+(PDF file size approx. 560KB)

 On February 23, 2006, the Sierra Club and the Huron Mountain Club jointly petitioned the U.S. Fish & Wildlife Service (USFWS) to list the Coaster Brook Trout as Endangered under the Endangered Species Act.
 The Coaster was once prevalent in Lake Superior, but now has a resident breeding population only in the Salmon Trout River.
 Habitat degradation by logging and road building upstream from spawning grounds have caused numbers to decline.
 Now, there is the new threat of an acid-generating mine at the headwaters of the Salmon Trout.
 For these reasons, the Sierra Club and the Huron Mountain Club petitioned the USFWS to federally list the species as endangered.
+Download the Sierra Club and Huron Mountain Club Petition and more information about the Coaster Brook Trout here.
+After the Sierra Club brought a lawsuit against the Bush Administration for failing to act on the Coaster petition, finally on March 19, 2008, the USFWS announced a positive 90-Day Finding, meaning they found that the petition has merit, and deserves consideration.
+Public Comments were requested for the Final Decision and after the Sierra Club found errors in the original notice, the comment period was extended to September 8, 2008.
+Most recently, while a decision was expected in December 2008, the petitioners and the USFWS agreed to delay the decision until April 15, 2009.
+You can download Sierra Club and Huron Mountain Club’s original petition here, the Club's February 2006 press release, as well as the USFWS’ News Release about the 90-Day finding, and the USFWS Coaster Petition Fact Sheet.
+For questions about any of these materials, contact Sierra Club Forest Policy Specialist Marvin Roberson, or call the Sierra Club Michigan Chapter office at 517-484-2372. (top)

 Six years ago, an outcrop of zinc, gold, silver and copper was found in Menominee County west of Stephenson not far from the Menominee River.
 The Menominee River makes up part of our shared border with Wisconsin.
 Aquila Resources has been prospecting ever since, working to delineate the ore body by drilling deep cores in the rock and analyzing their content and concentration.
 Because the ore body is located in sulfide deposits, Aquila will need to apply for a Part 632 Non-Ferrous Metallic Mineral Mining Permit from the MDEQ.
 They'll need a number of other permits as well, but are still at least several months away from applying as they finalize the required environmental studies and reports.
 See Aquila Resources for their description of what they refer to as the Back Forty Project.
+In 2005, in response to the Menominee County mine exploration, the Sierra Club recruited local residents and volunteers to begin the Shakey Water Sentinels Project, a water quality monitoring project.
+Under a water quality monitoring grant from the Michigan Clean Water Corps, we recruited local Sierra Club members, members of the Front Forty, and faculty from the University of Wisconsin-Marinette.
+If the mine is developed, impacts are likely to include not only shifts in pH from the sulfide rocks exposure to air and water, but also stream degradation from the huge increase in local truck traffic.
+Even development of more housing will cause changes to the Shakey River Watershed, where the ore body is located.
+The Shakey River flows to the Menominee River near the Sixty Islands, that are situated between Michigan and Wisconsin.
+The Sierra Club and project volunteers have examined the land and watershed up close during monitoring activities, and it's not clear how a mine can possibly be built that will not harm water resources, since area streams are all fed by groundwater seeps that form streams, like those that flow to the Shakey River, that flow to the Menominee River.
+In fact, the proposed mine site is less than a half-mile from the Menominee River.
+We will monitor this potential mine site closely, as permit applications are forthcoming in the next several months.
+To read more about the Shakey Water Sentinels, see our water monitoring webpage.(top)